Spring Farm

 Educational attainment in Spring Farm aligns closely with national averages, showing typical qualification patterns and performance metrics

 Spring Farm Public School serves the area with an enrollment of 856 students, operating under typical Australian school conditions (ICSEA: 998) offering balanced educational opportunities for primary education only.
 Secondary options are available in nearby areas.
-The area has limited local school capacity, with 7.4 places per 100 residents compared to the regional average of 16.9, leading many families to travel for schooling.
+Local school capacity is limited at 7.4 places per 100 residents compared to the regional average of 16.9, leading many families to travel for schooling.

 Frequently Asked Questions - Education